 Our purpose is to provide stability and solution-focused social support to individuals and families.
 At Helen's Project, we understand that individuals and communities go through life-altering phases like negative health diagnoses, unemployment, divorce, and incarceration of family members.
 For those in immediate need, we provide resources such as mental health counseling, transportation, ex-offender work programs, and food assistance.
 We want individuals to realize and act on their potential.
 This potential can only be realized in a stable home and work environment.

-Helen’s Project is a 501(c)(3) nonprofit organization that provides mental health, counseling, peer support, rental and transportation services to individuals and families from indigent communities.
+Helen’s Project is a 501(c)(3) non profit organization that provides case management, housing navigation, mental health support, and transportation services to individuals and families from low to low-moderate income communities.
 It was founded in 2009 by individuals motivated to rehabilitate substance abuse victims and create a positive recovery and growth roadmap.
-Since then, it has grown to incorporate full case management.
-We help ex-offenders looking for ways to reintegrate into society, struggling single moms, bright kids working with limited resources and veterans with mental health problems.